bcakmakoglu/vue-flow/packages/node-resizer/README.md

 # Vue Flow: Node Resizer Component

 This is a resizer component for Vue Flow.
-It can be used to create resize your nodes.
+It can be used to resize your nodes.

 ## 🛠 Setup